 The Pensacola Grand Hotel occupies the beautifully restored Louisville & Nashville Railroad passenger station in downtown Pensacola.
 Because the building dates back more than a century, it stands as one of the most recognizable historic structures in the city.
 Staying here feels very different from staying in a typical modern hotel.

 The location also places guests within walking distance of Palafox Street restaurants, bars, and theaters.
 As a result, visitors can explore much of downtown without needing a car.
-The combination of historic character and convenient location makes the hotel a popular choice for travelers exploring Pensacola.
+The combination of historic character and convenient location makes the hotel a memorable choice for travelers exploring Pensacola.

 Phone: (850) 433-3336